jonnonz1/nz-statute-book/acts/public/2010/ngati-apa-north-island-claims-settlement-act-2010.md

 ### 83 Meaning of protected site
 In this subpart, protected site means any area of land situated in the settlement licensed land or the unlicensed Crown forest land that—
+  (a) is, at any time, entered on the New Zealand Heritage List/Rārangi Kōrero (as defined in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014); and
-  (a) becomes a registered place within the meaning of section 2 of the Historic Places Act 1993; and (b) is wāhi tapu or a wāhi tapu area within the meaning of section 2 of that Act.
+  (b) is wāhi tapu or a wāhi tapu area within the meaning of section 6 of that Act.

 ### 84 Right of access to protected site
 (1) The owner of the land on which a protected site is situated and any person holding an interest in, or right of occupancy to, that land must allow access across the land to each protected site to Māori for whom the protected site is of special spiritual, cultural, or historical significance.